quijotesc/web_stim20/_home/escuela.md

 ---
-position: 3
+position: 4
-type: escuela
+type: school
+Title: The school
 ---

 ## The School

-This school was born with two main objectives:

-### Happy Students

-It is very important for us that each person reaches his/her objectives by the end of the course.
-The experience should be rewarding in every way: cultural, educational and especially at a personal level.

-### Happy Teachers
+#### The teachers

-We are people who enjoy teaching Spanish and get involved in the long-term project.
-All the important decisions to ensure the school’s growth are discussed and decided as a team: the course content and fees, salaries, new hires, etc. We created this School as a tool to unite the efforts of various different autonomous teachers, in order to provide a better learning and quality service and improve performance by not focusing on finding new students.
+We want people who enjoy teaching Spanish and get involved in the long-term project.
+All the important decisions to ensure the school’s growth are discussed and decided as a team.

+STiM specialises in teaching Spanish as a foreign language and our greatest asset is our teachers.
+The academic team consists of native Spanish speakers, with extensive experience in teaching Spanish, who have received specific training.
+We try to keep up-to-date with a view to providing a dynamic, fun and effective programme.